 The biggest change transition will bring will be the absence of that comforting paycheck on the 1st and 15th that has kept your bank account afloat throughout your military life.

 The end of that paycheck is accompanied by some very sobering statistics.
-Across the board, veterans face an unemployment rate of nine percent, well above the national average.
-Worse yet: Younger veterans, aged 18-24, face the highest rates of unemployment -- just over 21%.
+Across the board, veterans face an unemployment rate of 2.7 percent.
+For post-9/11 veterans, the 2017 rate stood at 3.6 percent.
 Think about where your family fits into those numbers and, no matter how hard it is, be realistic.
 Those numbers might affect you.

 Your service member is probably deeply aware of that.
 Deeply -- to the point he might not want to talk about it.